jessix00/Udacity---Memory-Game/README.md

 * by reporting bugs
 * by suggesting new features
 * by writing or editing documentation
-* by writing code ( fix or add js files, add comments, modifiyng styles)
+* by writing code ( fix or add js files, add comments, modifying styles)